intel/FPGA-Devcloud/main/QuickStartGuides/OneAPI_Program_PAC_Quickstart/Arria 10/README.md

 ```

 - Select option (1) Create a project.
 - Selection (1) cpp
 - Scroll down to CPU, GPU, FPGA and select Vector Add
 - Create the sample sign under the A10_ONEAPI directory that you created in the prior step and quit the oneapi-cli utility.
+- An alternative is to pull from the github site: https://github.com/intel/BaseKit-code-samples/tree/master/DPC%2B%2BCompiler

 #### 3.2 Running dpc++ vector-add project in the emulation mode